Yousefbahr/Image-Captioning/README.md

 # Image-Captioning
-Combines a Vision Transformer (ViT) encoder for extracting image features with a DistilGPT2 decoder for generating captions.
+An encoder-decoder model consisting of a Vision Transformer (ViT) for extracting image features with a DistilGPT2 for generating captions.

+The model attained a BLEU-1 score of 0.66, indicating a high degree of unigram-level alignment.

 The model was trained on a subset of the [COCO Image Captioning Dataset](https://www.kaggle.com/datasets/nagasai524/mini-coco2014-dataset-for-image-captioning?select=Images), which consists of images and at least 5 captions per image.